 Where is Walla Walla, Washington?
 Walla Walla is in the Southeastern part of Washington State.
-We’re so close to the Oregon border that most of us drive over it a couple times a day.
-You are looking at a 4 hour drive from Seattle, Portland or Boise and less than 3 hours from Spokane.
+We’re so close to the Oregon border that most of us drive over it a couple of times a day.
+You are looking at a 4-hour drive from Seattle, Portland or Boise and less than 3 hours from Spokane.
 You can also take a flight straight to Walla Walla Regional Airport from Seattle and get here in under an hour (Alaska Airlines).
 Tri-Cities Airport — an hour away– is another option when flying from other major cities.

 We visit Seattle all the time, check out one of our most recent adventures to Mount Rainier.

 Once you are here, things get easy.
-Everything is close and you can say goodbye to traffic.
-Surrounded by wheat fields, vineyards and farmland, the scenery changes with the seasons.
+Everything is close, and you can say goodbye to traffic.
+Surrounded by wheat fields, vineyards, and farmland, the scenery changes with the seasons.
 From bright green to golden wheat and back again.
 You can see the Blue Mountains, too.
 Come in the Fall or early Spring and experience the snow capped tops.

 Where to Stay